close

 });

-The icon field supports string or URL config, with the following specific ways:
+The icon field supports a string or URL:

 • Configured as an external link, like the above example.

 • Configured as an absolute path, such as /favicon.ico.
-In this case, Rspress will automatically find the favicon.ico icon in the public folder of your document root directory and display it.
+In this case, Rspress finds favicon.ico in the public folder of your docs root and displays it.

 • Configured as a relative path, such as ./docs/public/favicon.ico.
-In this case, Rspress will find the favicon.ico icon based on the project root directory and display it.
+In this case, Rspress resolves favicon.ico from the project root and displays it.

-• Configured as a file:// protocol or URL, such as file:///local_path/favicon.ico.
-In this case, Rspress will use the local absolute path /local_path/favicon.ico icon directly and display it.
+• Configured with the file:// protocol or a URL, such as file:///local_path/favicon.ico.
+In this case, Rspress uses the local absolute path /local_path/favicon.ico directly.

-In the frontmatter configuration of the homepage, you can specify the homepage logo image through the hero.image.src field.
+In the homepage frontmatter configuration, specify the homepage logo image with hero.image.src.
 For example:

 index.mdx